Redallia/starflight_remake/docs/design/hud_specification.md

 - **Auxiliary View:** System mini-map (planets, orbits, ship position)
 - **Control Panel:** Crew roles → action menus
 - **Message Log:** Persistent

+### Encounters (Context Modifier)

+Encounters are not a separate location state.
+They are a **context modifier** that can occur during IN_SYSTEM_SPACE or HYPERSPACE.
+When an encounter is active, the game tracks `active_encounter` referencing the involved ships.

+**What changes during an encounter:**
+- **Main View:** Renders encounter mode - player ship and all other ships in the encounter (may be multiple hostile vessels)
+- **Auxiliary View:** No change from base state (mini-map in system space, ship status in hyperspace)
+- **Control Panel:** No change - full crew role access remains available
+- **Message Log:** Encounter events reported ("Captain, they've armed their weapons!")

+**What stays the same:**
+- All crew functions remain accessible
+- Navigator → Maneuver still works (you can fly around within the encounter)
+- Science Officer can scan alien vessels (reveals composition, size, shield status, weapons armed)

+**Encounter triggers:**
+- Another ship closes to interaction range
+- Attempting to orbit a protected planet (forced encounter with defenders)

+**Encounter resolution:**
+- Flee successfully → encounter ends, return to normal space/hyperspace
+- Hail/Respond → transitions to IN_COMMUNICATIONS
+- Combat (post-MVP) → transitions to combat state
+- Alien flees/destroyed → encounter ends

+**Protected planet flow:**
+1. Player attempts to enter orbit around protected planet
+2. Defender encounter triggers; player remains in IN_SYSTEM_SPACE with active_encounter
+3. Player resolves encounter (negotiate, fight, flee)
+4. If resolved peacefully or defenders defeated → orbit becomes available
+5. If player flees → back to normal IN_SYSTEM_SPACE, planet still protected

+Note: Encounters can occur in IN_SYSTEM_SPACE and HYPERSPACE, but never during IN_ORBIT.
+Once in orbit, the player is in a "safe" state.

 ### State: IN_ORBIT
 - **Main View:** Rotating planet